 Now before I go any further I want to make it clear that my intentions are not to offend anyone.
 I’m certainly not trying to diminish the role of a father.
 In our home for a long time I was the stay at home parent.
 I’m sure you’ll agree with me when I say it is more common for a mum to be a stay at home parent.
 Of course I’m fully aware that there are plenty of stay at home dads who do a fantastic job of raising their children.
 I do however think there is a significant difference between the demands of a stay at home parent and that of a parent who works.

 As the stay at home parent I was the master of multitasking.
 I knew my child inside out.
 But as a working parent there’s a lot I miss.
 Children at Rory’s age change so quickly.
 If five days pass without us spending much time together, the weekend arrives and it’s no exaggeration, he’s a completely different child.
 Things which made him laugh last weekend are now an annoyance to him, he has a new favourite book and all of a sudden he can walk backwards!
 It’s easy to see why the parents who work feel out of the loop.

 But Does it Matter?

 Take it from someone who’s been on either side of the fence, each role comes with different challenges.
-Both of which are equally as testing.
+Both of which are equally testing.
 It isn’t until now that I can truly appreciate how arduous each one can be.
 The nice thing about being more like a dad is that it puts Ryan and I on the same page.
-For a long time it’s been like were not level pegging.
-It’s a sure fire way for the petty arguments to start.
-Who works the hardest, who’s more tired, who’s turn is it to take the bin out.
-I hope that in the long run having two full time working parents doesn’t have any long term detrimental effects on Rory.
+For a long time it’s been like were not level pegging and it’s a sure fire way for the petty arguments to start.
+Who works the hardest, who’s more tired, who’s turn is it to take out the bin.
+I hope that in the long run having two parents who work full time doesn’t have any long term detrimental effects on Rory.
 It just means for now I’m going to have to keep a few additional plates spinning if I want good brows!

 If you’ve got a sec, please leave us a comment because we’d love to know what you thought!